Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 TERAJI, TokuyukiWATANABE, Kenji

-Close-up of an optical measurement setup.
-A bright green laser beam passes through multiple lens holders on a black breadboard, focusing on a single point on a small component.
-This illustrates the precise path and focusing of light for device evaluation and measurement experiments.
+Close-up of an optical setup.
+A bright green laser beam passes through lens holders on a black breadboard, focusing on a component.
+This illustrates precise light targeting for experiments.

 Application of data science